 If charged as a felony: 16 months, two years, or four years in prison

-If defendant has a prior vehicular manslaughter conviction or two prior DUI convictions, the penalty is 15 years to life in prison.
+If you have a prior vehicular manslaughter conviction or two prior DUI convictions, the penalty is 15 years to life in prison.

-If there are any surviving victims who suffered great bodily injury, the defendant faces an additional and consecutive three-to-six years in prison.
+If there are any surviving victims who suffered great bodily injury, you face an additional and consecutive three-to-six years in prison.

 |DUI second degree murder||Felony: 15 years to life in prison|